kai-niemi/pestcontrol/README.md

 ## Install Toxiproxy (optional)

-Toxiproxy provides the fundamentals for chaos testing by intercepting node gRPC traffic, but is not mandatory to use.
+Toxiproxy is a TCP/IP interceptor based chaos testing tool.
+It can optionally be used by pestcontrol to intercepting CockroachDB inter-nnode gRPC traffic and apply "toxics" like slowing down responses, limiting bandwidth etc.

 See [Installing Toxiproxy](https://github.com/Shopify/toxiproxy?tab=readme-ov-file#1-installing-toxiproxy)
-and [guide](TOXI.md) on how to manually use it with Pest Control.
-The main approach is to use the web UI but both will work.

 > Toxiproxy is disabled by default.
 See configuration section on how
 > to [enable](#enable-toxiproxy-optional) it to intercept the gRPC traffic